ManjuLanjewar/VSD_HDP/README.md

 Openlane is automated RTL to GDSII flow that consists of multiple tools (obviously opensource) such as OpenROAD, Yosys, Magic, Netgen, and a number of custom scripts for design exploration and optimization.
 It has two modes to promote "No human in flow", that is, autonomous and interactive.
 For understanding the process of the flow, I will be using the "interactive" method.

 All the Process Design Kit(PDK) are listed under the pdks/ directory.
-Along with the Sky130A we are using some other open-source PDKs and other related files are also available in the directory. skywater-pdk has pdk related files means tech libs, cell lib etc. open_pdk any of silicon foundar files are compatible with commercial EDA tool and not for opensource tools. openpdk plans to mitigate that issue and they are set of scripts, files  converts foundary level pdks to be compatible with opensource EDA tools like Magic,Netgen etc..
-The location of the PDK directory is given of $PDK_ROOT variable. sky130A pdk is made compatible to work with opensource tools
+Along with the Sky130A we are using some other open-source PDKs and other related files are also available in the directory. skywater-pdk has pdk related files means tech libs, cell lib etc. open_pdk any of silicon foundary files are compatible with commercial EDA tool and not for opensource tools. openpdk plans to mitigate that issue and they are set of scripts, files  converts foundary level pdks to be compatible with opensource EDA tools like Magic,Netgen etc..
+The location of the PDK directory is given of $PDK_ROOT variable.

 ![image](https://github.com/ManjuLanjewar/VSD_HDP/assets/157192602/288c6fe6-6af3-4c47-b9bb-aedf7edbde05)

+sky130A is a pdk variant is made compatible to work with opensource enviornment.
+Under the variant, we have libs.tech--> contains the library files related to the tools used in the flow and libs.ref--> contains process specific files timimg, cell lib.
+I will be using sky130_fd_sc_hd for my design. sky130 is process name sky130nm, fd abbreviate foundary name, sc stands std cell library file and hd stands for high density is variant of pdk. osu is okloma state university.
+Openlane is compatible with pdks namely skywater130 and osu.

 </details>